Request accessible format

 • Use social science reasoning to inquire, critically consume relevant information, and develop insights on individual, social, community and world problems and questions.

-3. Schedule, complete, and pass Police Officers Selection Test.
-Cost $15- payable to North Idaho College.
-Contact Lieutenant Wagar for appointment.
-Skills set assessment in Arithmetic, Reading Comprehension and Grammar. $15 cost is for test packet.
-For additional cost a Practice Test or Study Guide can be accessed at Stanard & Associates, Inc. http://www.stanard.com/public-safety/police-test/the-national-police-officer-selection-test
+1. Schedule, complete, and pass Police Officers Selection Test: Cost $20- payable in cash.
+Contact Academy Coordinator for appointment.
+Skills set assessment in Arithmetic, Reading Comprehension and Grammar. $20 cost is for test packet. *For additional cost a Practice Test or Study Guide can be accessed at Stanard & Associates, Inc. http://www.stanard.com/public-safety/police-test/the-national-police-officer-selection-test

-5. Complete pre-employment Polygraph examination.
-Cost $250 payable to the examiner *Must pass background check to move to this step.
-Lieutenant Wagar will make the appointment for you.
+7. Complete pre-employment Polygraph examination: Cost $250 payable to the examiner.
+Must pass background check to move to this step.
+The Academy Coordinator will provide contact information.

-8. Class Registration.
-Kelly Nolan, program advisor at North Idaho College, will handle registration for all candidates.
-Once Lieutenant Wagar receives his approved list of candidates, she will complete registration and a bill will be generated.
+11. Class Registration: The NIC Registrar’s office will handle registration for all candidates.
+Once the Academy Coordinator receives his approved list of candidates, registration will be completed and a bill will be generated.
+You will be able to view amount due in your MyNIC account.
 If you are agency sponsored a bill will be sent to your agency on your behalf.

 1. Must be a citizen of the United States and attain 20th birthday by the end of the academy.